-Additional options for finding employment as a registered nurse within your local community are available but require more persistence and legwork to track down vacant positions.
+You can find employment as a registered nurse within your local community, but your job search may require more persistence and legwork to track down vacant positions.
 You should check your local newspapers, job boards, websites and human resource departments for vacant positions at any of the following places:

 - State, local and private hospitals